 When we think of the 4th of July, we think of BBQs, fireworks, parades, and summer.
 You may see red, white, and blue decorations or people handing flags outside their businesses or homes.

 Have you ever wondered why we celebrate the 4th of July?
 July 4th is America’s birthday.
 It was the day we gained our independence.
 Find out more about this patriotic holiday with this 4th of July Facts for Kids.

 What is the 4th of July?

 July 4th is American independence day.
-It represents the day the colonists won the American Revoluntary War and became independent from Britain.
-It is also America’s birthday.
+It celebrates the day that the Declaration of Independence was signed, separating America from British rule.
+July 4th is America’s birthday.
 Happy Birthday, America!